csswizardry/csswizardry.github.com/_posts/2015-06-13-contextual-styling-ui-components-nesting-and-implementation-detail.md

 `.page-head`.
 Good Selector Intent means that our CSS is doing the right things for the right reasons.

-This also pins down our implementation detail CSS to a limited scope—we only get the specific positioning when we’ve put the component into a specific place.
+This also pins down our implementation detail CSS to a limited scope — we only get the specific positioning when we’ve put the component into a specific place.

 Further, we can have as many implementations as we like/need.
 We might have a